David-cyber06/Data-Science-AI-Engineering-Portfolio/README.md

 ## Objective

 This portfolio demonstrates my ability to extract, clean, analyze, and visualize data using SQL, Python, and modern BI tools (Power BI, Tableau).
-Each project is designed to showcase the skills required for the **Data Analytics & BI Intern** role at Keyrus Colombia.
+Each project is designed to showcase the skills required for the **Data Analytics & BI** role.

 ---